 |Tuft & Needle||Sleep Number|

-- You get a 100-night sleep trial to test all of these mattresses.
+- You get a 100-night sleep trial to test both of these mattresses.

-- Both companies use cooling technologies into their mattress construction.
+- Both companies use cooling technologies in their mattress construction.

 - Sleep Number makes adjustable air beds that offer a customized feel.
 Tuft & Needle beds are either all-foam or hybrid innerspring mattresses.